dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 failed in his task as the group’s ASW commander.
 Just then he received reason for his blood pressure to shoot even higher.

-“Captain\!” called the staff officer, “the Admiral Levchenko reports multiple torpedoes in the water, they report they are under attack and evading to the north\!”
+“Captain!” called the staff officer, “the Admiral Levchenko reports multiple torpedoes in the water, they report they are under attack and evading to the north!”

-Another officer reported, “sir, Baku’s towed array reports they hear two torpedoes bearing on us\!”
+Another officer reported, “sir, Baku’s towed array reports they hear two torpedoes bearing on us!”

 Rodnik gritted his teeth.
 There had to be two NATO submarines out there in a area of ten square kilometers.
 How on earth could he be missing